-9. AFTER ACCESS HAS BEEN COMPLETED
+10. AFTER ACCESS HAS BEEN COMPLETED

-At the end of the activities carried out at the NF, and not later than 3 months thereafter, if not differently agreed with the NF User Access Office, the Applicant must submit a short report on the results obtained and the impact of the service on their research.
-Moreover, a final report to be published on the NFs website and describing the impact of the Access to the NF on the research project for which the service has been requested, shall be provided upon publication of the relevant results.
+At the end of the activities carried out at the NF, and not later than three (3) months thereafter, if not differently agreed with the NF User Access Office, the Applicant must submit a short report to be published on the NFs website on the results obtained and the impact of the service on their research.
+Moreover, a final report describing the impact of the Access to the NF on the research project for which the service has been requested, shall be provided upon publication of the relevant results.
+The NF User Access Office will provide a template for the requested reports including the information required (activities performed, outcomes, impact on PI's research, plan for data sharing with scientific community, among others).
 Applicants who will not be able to demonstrate the consistency and relevance of the activities carried out at the NF with the research project for which Access was requested will be considered not eligible to participate in the subsequent calls for Access.